 The scenic ride takes you to the Kosciuszko walk, which winds past granite outcrops and wildflowers, across the Snowy River’s headwaters and above Australia’s highest lake to Rawson Pass.
 From here it’s a gradual climb to the peak, standing at 2,228 metres.

 On the Wiradjuri Aboriginal Cultural Tour in the Tumut region you’ll learn about indigenous connections to the striking landscapes, the Dreaming and bush tucker.
-Near the amazing Yarrangobilly Caves are more walks and a natural thermal pool ideal for a rejuvenating dip.
+Near the amazing Yarrangobilly Caves (reopening April 2020) are more walks and a natural thermal pool ideal for a rejuvenating dip.